We get asked this question a lot – How did you start your CrossFit gym if you were outside at a local track?

 Questions from athletes in our gym.

 Question: What is the best outdoor CrossFit rig?
-The Castro rig gets really good reviews.
+The Castro rig gets really good reviews but you can make your own for a lot less.

 Question: What about a crossfit sledgehammer for my home gym?
 Yes; we definitely recommend a sledge hammer for your tire workouts.